 For teachers with large caseloads or overlapping Individualized Education Program (IEP) goals between students, Goalbook Toolkit can cut down on repetitive paperwork.
 Save goals in the Library and refer back to them later on, and copy/paste them into official documentation.
 Similarly, ESL, gifted teachers, and guidance counselors responsible for 504 Plans may find Goalbook Toolkit especially productive.Continue reading Show less

 Goalbook Toolkit is an online source for Common Core State Standards-based (CCSS) learning goals and teaching interventions.
+The site includes hundreds of ready-to-use resources, as well as exemplars, to help teachers implement best practices in the classroom for all learners.
 Users can select the Goal Wizard or browse the Repository to find clear, editable learning targets.
-The database search engine is excellent, with filters for grade, CCSS, and subject (Math, Speech, Occupational Therapy).
-Special Education and English as a Second Language teachers will find some goals also align with state/WIDA standards.
+The database search engine is excellent, with filters for grade, CCSS, and subject (Math, Speech, Occupational Therapy, to name a few).
+Special Education and ELL teachers will find some goals also align with state/WIDA standards.
 Once found, goals can be stored as-is or edited and saved in the user’s Library.

 Each of Toolkit’s grade-level goals has pre-made language supporting different levels of learners.
 This differentiation relies on Universal Design for Learning (UDL) strategies, which are also helpfully explained.
 UDL info and a UDL Wizard (available from the homepage) are identical to resources found in Goalbook Pathways, a parallel site focused on instructional pathways (vs. goals).Continue reading Show less

 Goalbook Toolkit is hands-down good for learning, despite the fact that students don’t interface directly with it.
 It hosts an amazing stockpile of pre-made learning targets -- each usefully differentiated and also fully editable, allowing educators to find and tweak goals for any student.
 Further, each goal is tied to teaching interventions that are clearly explained (even illustrated), so any teacher new to differentiation or wanting to refresh their instruction can find support.